LoyolaChicagoCode/cs2-project4-arraylists-java/README.md

-# Loyola COMP 271 Lab 3: array-based lists
+# Loyola COMP 271 Project 4: array-based lists

 ## Group activity

-Collaborate with your teammates but submit individually.
-Clearly list the members of your team.
+In this activity, we will use resizable array-based lists (ArrayList).

 # Functional requirements